alloverse/allo-jukebox/README.md

 This project attempts to explore such UI APIs, emulating e g UIKit.
 It's using Lua since that's the most up-to-date bridge in allonet at the moment.

+Allo Jukebox plays retro game music, such as NES, SNES, Genesis etc using blargg's LibGME.

 ## Get started

 Requirements: